 The Laboratory of the Future (LOF) – Bordeaux-Pessac, France

-LOF research center unites the brightest minds from Solvay, the French National Scientific Research Center (CNRS) and the University of Bordeaux.
+LOF research center gathers the brightest minds from Solvay, CNRS and the University of Bordeaux.
 The center has been designed to improve research productivity and shorten innovation time to market.
 The scientists at LOF concentrate on the development of miniaturized research tools and the creation of innovative projects in the field of physical chemistry.

 Complex Assemblies of Soft Matter (COMPASS) Research & Innovation Centre – Bristol, Pennsylvania, USA